wavemaker/docs/learn/react-native/expo-localauth.md

 - Determine if the user has set up biometric authentication.
 - Authenticate the user with biometric authentication.

-## Adding LocalAuthentication to your Wavemaker React Native App
+## Adding LocalAuthentication to your WaveMaker React Native App

-LocalAuthentication plugin can be installed in few steps in wavemaker.
+LocalAuthentication plugin can be installed in few steps in WaveMaker.
 Please refer to this [page](https://docs.wavemaker.com/learn/react-native/third-party-expo-plugins#expo) on how to install a plugin.

 Once the plugin is added, you'll be seeing something similar to this in your screen.